-The Mediterranean island nation of Cyprus is a complex modern-day geopolitical concern with factional strife ongoing since the second half of last century.
+The Mediterranean island nation of Cyprus is a complex modern-day geopolitical concern with factional strife ongoing since the second half of the last century.
 Recently, human rights in Cyprus has become a more significant issue.
 Here are 10 facts that explain how the country evolved to its present situation and what is being done to combat its human rights issues today.

 - Cyprus is one country with two de facto autonomous regions.
 The southern half of Cyprus is governed by the internationally recognized Cypriot government, and the northern half is governed by the Turkish-Cypriot community.